astibal/smithproxy_docs/docs/install/docker.md

 - `/var/log/` - keep your logs (including SSL key dumps)
 - `/var/local/smithproxy/` - captures default storage

+## Shared memory

+Smithproxy will **not** run properly with less than ~200MB of shared memory and it will terminate.
+Startup scripts are adjusted to allocate 512MB of shm, you can decrease this number a bit if needed.
+But never ho below minimal amount.

+Shared memory is used to synchronize identity data from other smithproxy components.
+If shm is depleted, program is terminated with SIGBUS.
+This happens few tens of seconds after the start when tables are id refreshed.

 ## Docker launcher script
-To make it easier, there is script which does all that for you.
-It creates volumes *if needed* and attaches them to correct places in the container.
+This script creates volumes *if needed* and attaches them to correct places in the container.
 Run this in the *host* system.

 ```bash